DOMjudge/domjudge/doc/manual/config-advanced.rst

 Programming languages
 ---------------------
 Compilers can be configured by creating or selecting/editing an executable in the web interface.
 When compiling a set of source files, the ``run`` executable is invoked with the following arguments: destination file name, memory limit (in kB), main (first) source file, other source files.
 For more information, see for example the executables ``c`` or ``java_javac_detect`` in the web interface.
-Note that compile scripts are included for most common languages already.
+For many common languages compile scripts are already included.

 Interpreted languages and non-statically linked binaries (for example, Python or Java) can in also be used, but require that all